570944242/Netpython/readme.txt

 =======================
  ---Bulding---
 When author known about Netcat, he was so exciting with it, with a lot of network features.
 But unfortunately, Windows doesn't have Netcat.
-He was so sad but at that time, he just finished the python course to be a good python developer so he made this.
-Although after a time, he known that there is a netcat for Windows, he still continue with his tool because the Anti-virus has blocked his netcat.
+And after a time, he known that there is a netcat for Windows, but his brother Anti-virus has blocked his netcat.
+He was so sad and just always asked why netcat has so much barriers.
+And luckily, at that time, he just finished the python course to be a good python developer, so he made this.
 And now here it is!

  ---Time---
 Finished in 2020